The best Substack newsletters cover various topics from politics to the arts. In this article, we explore the platform and interview its cofounder.

 After profiling the best newsletters, we subscribed to and read some of the best Substack newsletters.
 Many of these focus on current affairs, US culture, news, sports and, to a lesser degree, cryptocurrency.
 This list profiles the best free and paid newsletters on Substack.

-- What is Substack And How Does It Work?
+- What Is Substack And How Does It Work?

 - The Best Substack Newsletters

-- 3. Flow State
+- 2. Flow State by Yem

 - Best Substack Newsletters: Final Thoughts

-- How Substack Newsletters Make Money for Writers with Cofounder Hamish McKenzie
+- How Substack Newsletters Make Money For Writers With Cofounder Hamish McKenzie

 - Best Substack Newsletters: FAQs

-What is Substack And How Does It Work?
+What Is Substack And How Does It Work?

 Substack is an email newsletter platform for writers, journalists, and content creators.
 It was created to help independent creators monetize their work by producing newsletters.

-The bonus of Substack newsletters is that creators don’t need to be tech-savvy.
-You also don’t need to worry about social media, plugins or any technical tools associated with blogging.
+Creators of Substack newsletters don’t need to be tech-savvy.
+You also don’t need to worry about social media, SEO plugins, or any technical tools associated with blogging.
 It is easy to use, and there are plenty of tools to help the newsletter writers get up and running.